Source: Courtesy of Wikimedia Commons

 In 1822 Fabre left Montreal for Paris, where in the course of a year he acquired a working knowledge of the bookseller’s trade at the Galeries Bossange.
 His going to France showed that he liked change, enjoyed taking risks, and had a conscious desire for independence.
 In “the world’s premier city,” which he would visit again in 1843, Fabre learned about the complex financial, commercial, and cultural aspects of the trade he would take up on his return to Montreal.
 He was to be the first real bookseller in Lower Canada.

 Back in Montreal in 1823, Fabre purchased from Théophile Dufort the goodwill of a bookstore that had belonged to the Bossange firm and had been acquired by Dufort in 1819.
 Fabre soon added to its modest stock through the good contacts he had made in France.
 From 1823 to 1828 this store was known as the Librairie Française or Librairie Édouard-Raymond Fabre.
-During this period Fabre married, on 2 May 1826 in Montreal, Luce Perrault, the daughter of Julien Perrault.
+Fabre married, on 9 May 1826 in Montreal’s Notre-Dame parish, Luce Perrault, the daughter of Julien Perrault.
 In this way he became allied to a family that, according to Laurent-Olivier David*, was one “of the oldest and most highly esteemed in [the] country.”
-Because of difficulties in choosing stock for his French Canadian clientele Fabre terminated the special relations he had maintained with the Bossange firm, and in 1828 went into partnership with his brother-in-law Louis Perrault*, a printer.
+Because of difficulties in choosing stock for his French Canadian clientele Fabre terminated the special relations he had maintained with the Bossange firm, and in 1828 he went into partnership with his brother-in-law Louis Perrault*, a printer.
 The two men did business under the name Librairie Fabre et Perrault until 1835.
 To improve his services, on several occasions Fabre sent Perrault to Europe on buying trips.
 The initial plan was that Perrault would “establish himself in Paris,” since Fabre wanted to have a permanent agent there to conduct his business more efficiently and avoid costly middlemen.
 In 1835 Fabre and Perrault dissolved their partnership, and the bookstore resumed the name Librairie Française or Librairie Édouard-Raymond Fabre, with Fabre announcing that the business would remain in operation under his name alone.

 The firm’s inventories also demonstrate an obvious decline in literary and philosophical works as compared with religious and school texts.
 The catalogues of the 1830s included the chief philosophical and literary works of the time, as well as the great writings of ecclesiastical authors such as St Augustine, Bourdaloue, Abbé François, François de Sales, Fénelon, and Bossuet, but the 1854–55 catalogue was no longer of this exceptional quality.

-The increase in the quantity of pedagogical texts, which was linked with the great strides being made in primary education, was a major factor in the development of Fabre’s business.
+The increase in the number of pedagogical texts, which was linked with the great strides being made in primary education, was a major factor in the development of Fabre’s business.
 This increase occurred at the expense of jurisprudence, history, and politics, and, surprisingly enough, of technical subjects and trades.
 The first catalogues presented a whole body of works related to apprenticeships (the 1837 one offered theoretical and practical manuals for 38 different trades) which apparently were of interest to quite a large clientele, but they virtually disappeared from the shelves of the Librairie Fabre et Gravel, judging by the 1854–55 inventory.

 It is difficult to be precise about the changing nature of the merchandise carried by the Fabre firm.
 According to advertisements in La Minerve, before his trip to Paris in 1843 Fabre was offering, besides a fairly wide range of volumes, such items as envelopes, account-books, ledgers, visiting cards, pens, sketching pencils, and paper suitable for writing, drawing, and printing.
 In addition, the store sold books of worship, religious pictures and engravings, lithographs, maps, school supplies, and gift-books.
 The Librairie Fabre was the repository of official documents in Montreal, including provincial statutes and ordinances and acts of the imperial parliament relating to Lower Canada.
 From 1830 it carried various objects used in worship: chalices, ciboria, monstrances, holy-water basins, altar cards, pascal candlesticks, stations of the cross in soft cloth, and basins for baptismal fonts.